-provided their main source of food (NSO, 2008: 100).
-A more significant impact on rural labour markets has resulted from the decline in surplus labour during the height of the agricultural season consequent to greater on-farm productivity.
-Across the country, rapid wage increases were observed after the 2006/2007 season.
-The AISP evaluation (SOAS et al., 2008: 33) found that the improvement in maize production and enhanced household access to food (maize, but also cassava) reduced the need of poor people to 'hire out' labour to meet short-term cash or food needs.
-At the same time, the availability of subsidized inputs increased the ability of non-poor smallholders to 'hire in' labour to enhance their agricultural productivity through expanding their fields under cultivation and allocating additional labour to crop management.
-These labour market pressures increased piece-work rates, which translated into a positive income effect for households hiring out labour.
+a positive income effect for households hiring out labour.
 The increase in piece-work wages was observable throughout the country, though most pronounced in areas of greater labour scarcity and lower relative poverty.
 The scale of the rate increase varied from about 33 percent for brief tasks such as weeding to two- and three-fold increases in month-long work assignments.
 The authors of the investigation postulate that the combination of falling maize prices (due to increased maize supply) and rising piece-work rates could significantly reduce affect the real income of those households hiring out their labour to earn food.
 There have been similar wage spikes in communities benefiting from cash transfers where the target group is those households that would otherwise need to seek piece-work to secure food.
-These wage increases are characteristically short-lived and tend to return to an equilibrium level once food supplies/cash reserves diminish or when social protection programmes cease operations.
+These wage increases are characteristically short-lived and tend to return to an equilibrium level once food supplies/cash reserves diminish or when SP programmes cease operations.

-The WMS found that about 5 percent of households relied principally on obtaining piecework for their main food source (NSO, 2008) and these wage rate improvements would thus significantly reduce poverty in at least 144,000 households.
+The WMS found that about 5 percent of households relied principally on obtaining piece-work for their main food source (NSO, 2008) and these wage rate improvements would thus significantly reduce poverty in at least 144,000 households.
 These impacts are potentially seasonal and are directly correlated with the scale of the productivity gain arising from the subsidy programme.
 This trend needs to be considered together with the growth in real remuneration of the formal sector workforce from the late 1990s to 2006 (Durevall and Mussa, 2010).
-Rural wages (including casual wages) nevertheless remain very low, with the statutory minimum at US\$0.75 per day, and many casual workers are paid less than this amount, either fully or partially in-kind (usually with food).
+A Rural wages (including casual wages) nevertheless remain very low, with the statutory minimum at USD 0.75 per day, and many casual workers are paid less than this amount, either fully or partially in-kind (usually with food).

 The expansion in smallholder maize, burley tobacco, roots, tubers and legumes has absorbed available labour resources during the main cropping and post-harvest periods.
 Using data from research on crop labour requirements (person days), along with the MoAFS crop estimate statistics, we were able to estimate smallholder labour requirements for these crops.
 The estimation assumes an average monthly labour input of 26 days.
 As yield varies in the case of maize and tobacco, correlating with the scale of inputs, we consider high and low labour-input scenarios.
-The results are shown in Table 2.8.
+The results are shown in Table 8.